JSlowik/commacloner/README.md

 # this can be an array of 1 to n configurations.  there is no limit
 bots:
   -
+    #just a generic id for personal organization
     id: my_first_mapping
     source:
+      #the id of the bot deals will be listened FROM
       bot_id: 1234
     dest:
+      #the id of the bot deals will be sent TO
       bot_id: 5678
     overrides:
       quote_currency: "USD"